George Bush Intercontinental Airport: 21st century

 In August 2012, Lufthansa switched its daily Houston–Frankfurt route to an Airbus A380 from a Boeing 747-400, making Houston the first airport in Texas to receive A380 service.
 In addition, Lufthansa has also operated the Boeing 747-8 on the route.
 Dubai-based carrier Emirates has also operated the A380 on the Dubai-Houston route.

-In 2014, Taiwan-based carrier EVA Air announced it would launch nonstop flights from Houston to Taipei on June 19, 2015.
-This began with three flights a week on the 777-300ER.
-The frequency was increased to four times a week starting July 1, 2015, and to six times a week starting March 28, 2016.
-EVA Air has made these flights daily since the end of 2016.
-This marks the first time nonstop flights are being operated between Taipei and any airport in Texas.

 IAH became the first airport in North America to have nonstop flights to every inhabited continent in 2017, with the addition of Air New Zealand, but lost this claim when Atlas Air ended its nonstop flight to Luanda.
 The airport regained this status in December 2019 when Ethiopian Airlines launched service to Lomé in Togo and Addis Ababa in Ethiopia.

 On September 7, 2017, United announced the launch of flights from Houston to Sydney, using a 787-9.
 The Houston–Sydney service, at 8,596 miles, is currently United's longest nonstop route.
 Additionally, it surpassed Emirates' Dubai route as the longest flight at IAH.

 In January 2019, Ethiopian Airlines became the latest international carrier to announce new service, three-times weekly, to Addis Ababa.
 The route will be Addis Ababa–Lome–Houston, and the airline is replacing its Los Angeles gateway for Houston.
 The route will be serviced using the Boeing 787 Dreamliner and will be the city's only gateway to Africa after service to Lagos, Nigeria, was canceled by United Airlines.
 Service was supposed to begin in June 2019, but was delayed until December 2019.
 Service began on December 16, 2019.
+Ethiopian Airlines has since discontinued the route.

 In October 2020, Southwest Airlines announced it would return to Bush airport for the first time since it stopped serving the airport in 2005.
 Service began in April 2021 with five nonstop destinations, augmenting the several dozen destinations it serves from Hobby airport.

-On February 28, 2022, Caribbean Airlines announced a new international route to IAH.
-A seasonal flight from Georgetown, Guyana to Houston would be operated by their new Boeing 737 MAX aircraft.
+In 2024, however, Southwest suspended the service to Bush airport once again.

 On July 20, 2022, Spirit Airlines crew base plans were cleared.
 It was also announced that Spirit will bring 500 new jobs to the Houston Area.
 They added Bush airport as their tenth crew base and Focus city.